-- Integration of ODA and non-ODA challenge research, where it is sensible to do so
+- integration of ODA and non-ODA challenge research, where this is sensible to do so;

 The responsibilities of the SAG members are to:

-- Act within the 7 Principles of Public Life (Nolan principles), in particular to provide independent, informed advice, avoiding actual or perceived conflicts of interest by taking a collegiate approach to policy and strategy development;
+- act within the 7 Principles of Public Life1 (Nolan principles), in particular to provide independent, informed advice, avoiding actual or perceived conflicts of interest by taking a collegiate approach to policy and strategy development;

 Equality, diversity and inclusion:

-The delivery partners have a particular aspiration to increase the breadth and diversity of the Group, and as such the membership of the GCRF SAG should:
+The delivery partners have an aspiration to increase the breadth and diversity of the Group, and as such the membership of the GCRF SAG should:

 - Include an international/global perspective.

-Appointments will be for two years initially, with the possibility of extension.
-All appointments will begin with effect from 1st March 2018.
+Appointments will be for three years (with the possibility of ending after two years).
+All appointments will begin with effect from the first meeting.

-The Group meet quarterly with the first meeting of the new appointments planned March 2018.
+The Group will meet quarterly with the first meeting of the new appointments planned for the end of March 2020.
 There may be additional work required outside of the formal SAG meetings and it is expected that members will need to commit between 2 and 4 additional days to SAG work per year.

 You can self-nominate or be nominated by another person.
 In cases where nominations are being made on behalf of someone else, that person must be aware of and agree to the nomination.
 When nominating another person, the details of the nominator will be required.